Puerto Rico Labor Market Conditions Index

 Prob.
 Improving 52% --

-Based on 40 indicators.
-The PR-LMCI level is below average and conditions are deteriorating.
+Based on 39 indicators.
+The PR-LMCI level is below average and conditions are stable.

-The Puerto Rico Labor Market Conditions Index (PR-LMCI) was little changed to -2.69 in December 2025, indicating that labor market conditions are below average.
-The PR-LMCI Momentum registered -0.09, suggesting conditions are deteriorating.
-The index has been below its historical average for 60 consecutive months (see PR-LMCI Level below).
+The Puerto Rico Labor Market Conditions Index (PR-LMCI) was little changed at -3.15 in April 2026, indicating that labor market conditions are below average.
+The PR-LMCI Momentum registered +0.01, suggesting conditions are stable.
+The index has been below its historical average for 184 consecutive months (see PR-LMCI Level below).
+The April 2026 reading is preliminary (72% of indicators reported) and will be revised as additional data arrive.

-The hiring rate, which measures gross job gains as a share of employment, stood at 1.47% in the latest period, in line with its 12-month average of 1.43%.
-The separations rate registered 1.30%, with hiring exceeding separations.
-The net flow rate of +0.18 percentage points suggests net employment expansion (see Hiring and Separations Rates below).
+The hiring rate, which measures gross job gains as a share of employment, stood at 1.44% in the latest period, below its 12-month average of 1.53%.
+The separations rate registered 1.55%, with separations exceeding hiring.
+The net flow rate of -0.11 percentage points suggests net employment contraction (see Hiring and Separations Rates below).

-The unemployment rate fell to 5.7% in the latest period.
-Over the past three months, changes in the separations rate have been the dominant driver of unemployment rate movements (see Contributions to Unemployment Rate below).
-Looking ahead, the model-implied probability distribution suggests roughly balanced: 34% odds of a decrease, 32% odds of no change, and 34% odds of an increase (see Unemployment Rate Change Probabilities below).
+The unemployment rate was unchanged to 5.6% in the latest period.
+Over the past three months, changes in the hiring rate have been the dominant driver of unemployment rate movements (see Contributions to Unemployment Rate below).
+Looking ahead, the model-implied probability distribution suggests decrease more likely: 45% odds of a decrease, 19% odds of no change, and 35% odds of an increase (see Unemployment Rate Change Probabilities below).

-The current reading places PR labor market conditions at the 41st percentile of all observations since 1999, below the median of historical readings.
-For comparison, the average PR-LMCI was -3.77 in the pre-Maria period (2015-2017), -4.89 in the post-Maria/pre-COVID period, and -3.33 since mid-2021.
-The index is currently most influenced by economic activity index, government - sa, cement production (pro-cyclical) and education and health services, professional and business services, excise taxes (counter-cyclical).
+The current reading places PR labor market conditions at the 30th percentile of all observations since 1999, below the median of historical readings.
+For comparison, the average PR-LMCI was -3.73 in the pre-Maria period (2015-2017), -4.76 in the post-Maria/pre-COVID period, and -3.24 since mid-2021.
+The index is currently most influenced by economic activity index, cement production, government - sa (thousands of persons (sa)) (pro-cyclical) and education and health services, professional and business services, excise taxes (counter-cyclical).
 (See Recent Conditions below.)

 Note: Narrative generated from structured data tables.
 All figures cited refer to charts below.